felixthea/starter-bundle/README.md

 ```
 $ make dist-custom app=${YOUR_CUSTOM_APP_NAME}
 ```
-* Build and package app local files (Package working files, unminified and not built to run in Prod)
+* Build and package app local files (Package working files, unminified and not built to run in Prod).
 ```
 $ make local-dist
 ```